MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-column-store-row-group-physical-stats-transact-sql.md

  Returns one row for each rowgroup in the current database.

 ## Permissions
- Requires these permissions:

--   CONTROL permission on the table.

--   VIEW DATABASE STATE permission on the database.
+Requires `CONTROL` permission on the table and `VIEW DATABASE STATE` permission on the database.

 ## Examples

-### A. Calculate fragmentaton to decide when to reorganize or rebuild a columnstore index.
+### A. Calculate fragmentation to decide when to reorganize or rebuild a columnstore index.
  For columnstore indexes, the percent of deleted rows  is a good measure for the fragmentation in a rowgroup.
 When the fragmentation is 20% or more we recommend removing the deleted rows.
-For examples, see [Reorganize and Rebuild Indexes](~/relational-databases/indexes/reorganize-and-rebuild-indexes.md).
+For more examples, see [Reorganize and Rebuild Indexes](~/relational-databases/indexes/reorganize-and-rebuild-indexes.md).

  This example joins **sys.dm_db_column_store_row_group_physical_stats** with other system tables and then calculates the `Fragmentation` column as an estimate of the efficiency of each row group in the current database.
 To find information on a single table remove the comment hyphens in front of the **WHERE** clause and provide a table name.